WizzardMTN/sb-voice-hud/README.md

 VoiceHUD: A Voice-Controlled Interface Using Yaca Welcome to the VoiceHUD project!
-This is an innovative voice-controlled interface designed to enhance user interaction through voice commands.
+This is an innovative voice-controlled interface designed to enhance user interaction.
 Built using the Yaca (Yet Another Command Assistant) library, VoiceHUD aims to provide a seamless and intuitive user experience.
 Please note that this project is still in development, and we welcome contributions and feedback from the community.

 Features:
 Voice Command Recognition: Utilize the power of Yaca to recognize and execute voice commands.